If you have been in a car accident and are experiencing any of these symptoms, you may have experienced some degree of hearing loss.

 - You feel like your ear is plugged up

-If you’re experiencing any of the symptoms, it is important to seek medical attention.
+If you’re experiencing any of the symptoms, it is vital to seek medical attention.

 Proving Hearing Loss After a Car Accident

-To prove that your hearing loss was caused by the accident, you’ll generally need to provide evidence from a medical professional.
+You’ll generally need to provide evidence from a medical professional to prove that your hearing loss was caused by the accident.
 This evidence may include a report confirming that your hearing loss results from the accident.

 You may also provide evidence from witnesses who saw the accident.
 This can help to prove that the hearing loss was not caused by any other factor, such as age or exposure to loud noise.